mjneary10/shaunagra-test/content/cards/birthday/age-10-11-12-13-dublin-colours-football-birthday-card-for-son.md

 image ="/img/cards/birthday/age-10-11-12-13-dublin-colours-football-birthday-card-for-son/age-10-11-12-13-dublin-colours-football-birthday-card-for-son"

-description = "Age 10 11 12 13 dublin colours football birthday card for son"
+description = "Age 10 11 12 13 dublin colours football birthday card for son.
+The perfect birthday card for your son who is football mad.
+This birthday card is personalised for your son with his name and date of birth on it."
 +++

-Age 10 11 12 13 dublin colours football birthday card for son
+The perfect birthday card for your son who is football mad.
+This birthday card is personalised for your son with his name and date of birth on it.
+It has the numbers 10, 11, 12 or 13 in a large image with a boy playing football in the Dublin colours.
+Card text reads To a cool son, Happy Birthday (name personalised on it) then it has the main image and lastly your son’s date of birth at the bottom.
+There are four different ages to choose from; 10, 11, 12 or 13 depending on what is relevant to your son.
+If you need this card design changed for another relative, please get in touch, if it is just a title there is no extra charge.
+Just include in message when ordering.

-Specifications are: -
+**Specifications are: -**